 - Business Etiquette

 You may utilize your elective courses to apply toward one of our graduate certificates in Distilled Spirits or Managerial Analytics.
-As long as you complete the certificate requirements while you are enrolled in your MBA program, there will be no additional charge to you for the certificate credential.
-Again, once the Fall semester begins, you will receive all of the information you need to apply for a certificate credential.
+As long as you complete the certificate requirements while enrolled in your MBA program, there will be no additional charge for the certificate credential.
+Again, once the Fall semester begins, you will receive all the information you need to apply for a certification credential.

-In the Spring semester, all students take Foundations of the Global Economy and have the option to travel on a 10-day global immersion with fellow graduate students and faculty.
+All students take Foundations of the Global Economy in the Spring semester and can travel on a 10-day global immersion with fellow graduate students and faculty.

 Gain unique skills and enhance your experience with specialty certificates from the College of Business.Learn More